as-ws22/website/docs/course-syllabus.md

 Textbooks for the course:

-- [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) by Mine Çetinkaya-Rundel and Johanna Hardin
+- [Introduction to Modern Statistics](https://openintro-ims.netlify.app/) by Mine Çetinkaya-Rundel and Johanna Hardin.

-- [An Introduction to Statistical Learning](https://www.statlearning.com/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani
+- [An Introduction to Statistical Learning](https://www.statlearning.com/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.

 - Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (3rd Edition) by Aurélien Géron.